 Version 4.1 brought in subqueries.
 5.0 brought stored procedures and functions, views, triggers, XA transactions, a cluster engine, and information schema.
 MySQL 5.1 added an Event Scheduler.
 5.5 added error message handling, proxy logins, XML processing and semisynchronous replication.
 5.6 added crash-safe binary logs; partition options in SQL commands, delayed replication, and (finally!) better LIMIT optimisation.
 5.0 has been retired.
 There are stable 5.1, 5.5 and 5.6 production releases.
 Most web hosting providers support 5.5 or 5.6.
 If Oracle's ambivalence toward open source worries you, Monty Widenius's MariaDB has drop-in-compatible versions of MySQL 5.5 and 5.6.

-In just a few years, MySQL matured from a small-footprint database system aimed at web developers, to a full-featured, sophisticated, standards-based, ever-improving RDBMS.
-Free for your customers to use too, if you you do not distribute your databases with proprietary code.
+Fronm 2000 to 2005, MySQL matured from a small-footprint database system aimed at web developers, to a full-featured, sophisticated, standards-based, ever-improving RDBMS.
+Free for your customers to use too, so long as you don't distribute your databases with proprietary code.

 Each chapter saves you time ...